foucblg/AISearchEnginePOC/back-end/README.md

 - ⚡ Fast and lightweight API with FastAPI
 - 🗂️ Vector store powered by FAISS
 - 🧪 Ready for local development and prototyping
+- 📄 Host original documents to provide additional context for search results

 ## 📦 Installation